Best Strengthening Exercises for Older Adults

 • Improved memory and executive function

-• Reduced risk of cognitive decline and dementia
+• Reduced risk for cognitive decline and dementia

-• Increased blood flow to the brain
+• Enhanced brain blood flow

-• Release of growth factors that support brain health
+• Release of neuroprotective growth factors

-• Reduction in inflammation and oxidative stress
+• Reduced inflammation and oxidative stress

-Strength Training and Social Connections
+Strength Training and Social Relationship

-• Incorporating more balance and flexibility work
+• Incorporating balance and flexibility exercises

 Key Takeaways